Ecuador: Immigration and emigration

-In the 1950s the Italians were the third largest national group in terms of numbers of immigrants.
+In the 1950s, the Italians were the third largest national group in terms of numbers of immigrants.
 It can be noted that, after World War I, people from Liguria, still constituted the majority of the flow, even though they then represented only one third of the total number of immigrants in Ecuador.
 This situation came from the improvement of the economic situation in Liguria.
 The classic paradigm of the Italian immigrant today was not that of the small trader from Liguria as it had been before; those who emigrated to Ecuador were professionals and technicians, employees and religious people from South-Central Italy.
 It must be remembered that many immigrants, a remarkable number of Italians among them, moved to the Ecuadorian port from Peru to escape from the Peruvian war with Chile.
-The Italian government came to be more interested in the emigration phenomenon in Ecuador because of the necessity of finding an outlet for the large number of immigrants who traditionally went to the United States but who could no longer enter this country because of the Emergency Quota Act of 1921 that restricted immigration of Souther and Eastern Europeans as well as other "undesirables."
+The Italian government came to be more interested in the emigration phenomenon in Ecuador because of the necessity of finding an outlet for the large number of immigrants who traditionally went to the United States but who could no longer enter this country because of the Emergency Quota Act of 1921 that restricted immigration of Southern and Eastern Europeans as well as other "undesirables".

 Most of these communities and their descendants are located in the Guayas region of the country.

 Throughout the 20th century, immigration also came from other Latin American countries due to civil wars, economic crises, and dictatorships.
 The most notable are those coming from Argentina, Chile, and Uruguay.
 Starting from 2002, there has been an exponential and significant growth in Colombian and Venezuelan refugees.
 Colombians have historically found refuge in its neighboring country during times of civil unrest.
 Recently, Venezuelans have become a notable presence in Ecuadorian cities as many flee the economic and political Venezuelan crisis.
 Authorities argue that an estimated 350,000 to 400,000 Colombians live in Ecuador, porous borders and lack of formal registration disallow concrete numbers.

 From 2007, the Ecuador government created multiple initiatives to attract Ecuadorians abroad mostly from the United States, Italy, and Spain to return after many left during the 90s economic crisis or La Decada Perdida.
-These policies resulted in the a rapid and significant rise in the flow of returning nationals, most notably during the 2008 economic crisis that affected Europe and North America.
+These policies resulted in the rapid and significant rise in the flow of returning nationals, most notably during the 2008 economic crisis that affected Europe and North America.

 In recent years, Ecuador has grown in popularity among North American expatriates.

-Perks that draws many expats to Ecuador is its low cost of living, the low crime rate, and the unique culture of the highlands.
-Everything from gas to groceries costs far less than in North America, making it a popular choice for those who are looking to make the most of their retirement budget.
-Swiss style chalets and Spanish colonial homes can be found peering over the meandering green valleys of the Andes.